 |Enable this rule||Determines if the rule is enabled or not.
 Any disabled rules still appear in the rules list but are ignored.
 Use this setting to test configuration changes, or to temporarily disable specific rules.|

-In our example organization, every employee has their own video endpoint with an alias in the format firstname.lastname@example.org, and their own Virtual Meeting Room with an alias in the format email@example.com.
+In our example organization, every employee has their own video endpoint that is registered to Pexip Infinity with an alias in the format firstname.lastname@example.org, and their own Virtual Meeting Room with an alias in the format email@example.com.

-In most cases, employees will use their standalone SIP or H.323 endpoints to call others within the organization, but sometimes they want to use Infinity Connect to make a point-to-point call.
+In most cases, employees will use their standalone SIP or H.323 endpoints to call others within the organization, but sometimes they want to use a Connect app to make a person-to-person call.

 |We want this rule to match incoming gateway calls only.|

 |Calls being handled in location||Any location||We want this rule to apply throughout our deployment.|